-One of those super pig is Okja who lives with a young girl named Mija, played by Ahn-Seo-Hyun, and her grandfather, played by Byun Hee-Bong, in the country side of South Korea.
+One of those super pigs is Okja who lives with a young girl named Mija, played by Ahn-Seo-Hyun, and her grandfather, played by Byun Hee-Bong, in the countryside of South Korea.
 Okja is a very shy introverted unique animal.
-Despite her large size and appearance her intelligence level is far above a dog.
+Despite her large size and appearance, her intelligence level is far above a dog’s.

 5. Lucid Dream

 - Movie original title: 루시드 드림

 - Movie Genre: Sci-Fi/Mystery/Thriller

 The film tells the story of Dea-Ho, an investigative journalist, who is investigating the abduction of his son, which happened three years ago.
 With the help of his psychiatrist friend, he tries to remember what happened through the use of lucid dream techniques.
 He eventually learns how to travel into the dreams of others.
 This last part sounds familiar, right?
 It’s interesting to see a Korean version of this concept.

 The Director Kim Joon-Sung was indeed inspired to make the movie by the success of Inception (2010) and his own experiences with lucid dreams.
 The film was released on February 22, 2017.
 On June 2, 2017, Lucid Dream became a Netflix original film and it was released on the digital streaming platform in 190 Netflix-services countries.